huangzhenyu/btk20_documentation/docs/intro/prepare_for_installation.rst

 Dependencies
 -------------------------

-To build the BTK, we need to install the following software packages:
+To build the `BTK`_, we need to install the following software packages:

 * `CMake`_: Cross-platform family of tools designed to build, test and package software